-Associating With Lidia
+Associating with Lidia

 Since she became a federal Senator (and particularly since she was appointed Deputy Senate Leader for the Greens), Lidia Thorpe has been the target of an aggressive smear campaign to delegitimise her and weaken her ability to influence public discourse and political decision-making.